spencertipping/tau/doc/data-processing.md

 2. Define `?` as a Ψ₄, with right-loop gating (basically, _T_ as right loop)
 3. Use input _ι_ signaling to prompt for results

+**NOTE:** we'll usually want one of these:

+1. The first result
+2. The first _k_ results
+3. Results until _p(n, r)_ is true
+4. All results

+We don't need to manage multiple unrelated searches with tight latency bounds, so it should be fine to default to one of these behaviors.

 ### `?` shorthands
 Not every search requires all components.
 Depth-first is considerably simpler, omitting `Q`, `A`, and `P`: